Talha-Rashid3455/URL-Shortener/README.md

 # URL-Shortener
 Overview: The URL Shortener project is a web application designed to convert long URLs into short and shareable links.
 This tool allows users to generate a shorter version of any URL, which is easier to share and more efficient in terms of space when posting on social media, emails, or other messaging platforms.

-# URL Shortener

-This is a simple URL Shortener application built with FastAPI for the backend and React.js for the frontend.
-It allows users to shorten long URLs, retrieve original URLs using short codes, update short URLs, delete them, and view statistics.

 ## Features
 - **Shorten URL**: Convert long URLs into shorter, shareable versions.